yoaquim/zemi/README.md

 Unfortunately — as of Node 8.x — TCO is [no](https://stackoverflow.com/questions/23260390/node-js-tail-call-optimization-possible-or-not) [longer](https://stackoverflow.com/questions/42788139/es6-tail-recursion-optimisation-stack-overflow/42788286#42788286) [supported](https://bugs.chromium.org/p/v8/issues/detail?id=4698).

-This means that, depending on what you're building and the size of your API, zemi might not be the right fit for you. zemi uses recursion when dealing with nested routes, so if your API has a very high number of nested-routes within nested-routes, chances are you might exceed the call stack.
+This means that, depending on what you're building and the size of your API, zemi might not be the right fit for you. zemi uses recursion when dealing with nested routes, so if your application has a very high number of nested-routes within nested-routes, chances are you might exceed the call stack.

 ## Examples